benbrastmckie/ModalHistory/1_modal_logic/01_week/01_week.md

   - [p.
 243] M1 - M7 vs S1 - S11
     - Recall the contrast between replacing material implication and extending it
     - Here we find an extension with clear priority given to strict implication
+  - How to tell two systems apart?
+    - If equivalence can be proven, that is one thing
+    - But if not, then no amount of failing to find proofs will lead us to conclude otherwise
+    - This is what motivates model theory and Lewis uses a primitive version of it
+  - Building proof theories can start rough
     - S7 $\Box(\Box(p \vee q) \rightarrow (p \vee q))$ is a necessitated version of the T axiom
     - S9 $\Box(\Box(p \vee (q \vee r)) \rightarrow \Box(q \vee (p \vee r)))$
       - Derives instances of the paradoxes of strict implication (somehow)
       - Follows in a Hilbert system from N and A1
-  - Notes the absence of the paradoxes from the system of strict implication
+  - Notes the absence of the material paradoxes from the system of strict implication
   - [p.
 244] Aim to distinguish the useful theorems writing, "It is easy to demonstrate that an infinity of such absurd propositions follow from the assumptions of material implication.
 The significant and useful theorems of that calculus thus appear to be, like Gratiano's reasons, two grains of wheat.
 That they are not hid in two bushels of chaff is due to the restraining intelligence which manipulates the system."
-  - Falsely claims that, "These theorems are absurd only in the sense that they are utterly in applicable to our modes of inference and proof."
+  - Falsely claims that, "These theorems are absurd only in the sense that they are utterly inapplicable to our modes of inference and proof."
 - Interpretation
   - Characterizes, "the nature of any world to which this system of material implication would apply," as:
     - "In such a world, all-possible must be necessary, the contingent cannot exist, the false must be absurd and impossible, and the contrary to fact supposition must be quite meaningless."
-    - "[T]he true must necessarily true, true _a priori_, if 'a proposition is implied by any proposition'."
+      - "[T]he true must be necessarily true, true _a priori_, if 'a proposition is implied by any proposition'."
       - "[T]he contingent cannot exist, since all facts will be necessarily as they are, and the truth about them _a prori_."
       - [p.245] "[T]he false will be impossible and absurd"
   - By contrast, "The system of strict implication distinguishes the false from the absurd, the merely contrary to fact from the impossible, and the merely true--- the contingent--- from the necessarily true whose very denial implies it."
     - Considers paradoxes of strict implication, "That the merely contrary to fact implies anything is repugnant to common sense.
 But does the impossible--- the absurd supposition--- imply anything and everything?
 And is the necessarily true, whose denial is absurd, implied by any proposition whatever?"
   - Are there contingent propositions?